 Thank you.
 We have your next question coming from the line of Chris Mandeville from Jeffries.
 Your line is now live.

 Hi.
 Thanks.
 Congrats on the progress on diamonds as well.
 Regarding the digital execution, the mobile app development has been really progressive.
 What are your thoughts on the biggest needle movers there?
-And as you think across digital, whether that be adding new product or improving checkout and search or your new DC, how would you prioritize the bigger drivers for traffic and growth at large?
+And as you think across digital, whether that be adding new products or improving checkout and search or your new DC, how would you prioritize the bigger drivers for traffic and growth at large?

-a good job managing those digital margins overall as you pursue the right kind of fulfillment options and supply chain and getting the smaller packages to customers with speed.
+You've done a good job managing those digital margins overall as you pursue the right kind of fulfillment options and supply chain and getting the smaller packages to customers with speed.
 What are your thoughts on those investments and how they align with what customers are looking for with speed of delivery?

 Thank you.
 Best regards.